Rosa and Spencer Clark: The Guild of All Arts

 Rosa and Spencer Clark took their honeymoon on a road trip to the United States and stayed at Roycroft, a craftsman co-operative.
 Upon returning to Toronto the couple founded The Guild of All Arts in 1932.
 Rosa still received an income from the Hewetson shoe-making business, and Spencer invested his savings in the democratic crafts co-operative.

 To support the artists, the Clarks built The Studio from a stable and garage.
 The buildings dated from the time of the original owner Colonel Harold Bickford.
 The stable was for his polo ponies and the garage was for his chauffeur and two cars.
-These were joined together to form The Studio.
+These were joined to form The Studio.
 The stable became a workshop for pewter and copper; the garage a wood-working shop.
 The second floors were for weaving, batik, tooled leather, block printing, and ceramics.
 An addition was built to create a shop of exhibits and items for sale.
 In 1957, another addition was added which became the woodworking studio.
 In 1960, The Studio was renovated again to become meeting space for conferences and wedding receptions, with an apartment on the second floor.
 A serving kitchen was added in 1963.
 The Studio was in use until 2003 when the Inn closed.
 It was boarded up and left unused.
 It was vandalized and burned down in 2008.

 After World War II, the Guild Inn could no longer afford to subsidize the craftsmen.
 Some artists returned to the Inn, while others relocated their studios and sent their work to The Studio craft shop for sale.
 Artists, musician, sculptors and other crafts people continued to work at the Guild.
 Herman Riedl, a cabinet maker worked out of the Guild for 32 years.
 Two of the cabins were lived in by sculptors, the log cabin was used for teaching and another for work space.
 The sculptors included Elizabeth Fraser Williamson, Dorsey James, Tom Feenstra and Gerd Untermann.